EightFold24/pwa-training/04-NativeAPIs/05-indexeddb/README.md

 But we also can make a cursor over an index.
 As we remember, indexes allow to search by an object field.
 Cursors over indexes to precisely the same as over object stores -- they save memory by returning one value at a time.

-For cursors over indexes, `cursor.key` is the index key (e.g. price), and we should use `cursor.primaryKey` property for the object key:
+For cursors over indexes, `cursor.key` is the index key (e.g. price), and we should use `cursor.primaryKey` property for the object

 ```js
 let request = priceIdx.openCursor(IDBKeyRange.upperBound(5));